megcruzen/studentExercises_pt7_8/README.md

 1. Student, and Instructor `SlackHandle` value should be a minimum of 3 characters and no more than 12.

-# Testing Student Exercise API
+# Part 8: Testing Student Exercise API
 https://github.com/nashville-software-school/bangazon-inc/blob/master/book-2-platform-api/chapters/STUDENT_EXERCISES_TESTING.md

 ## Practice